luke-holt/opengl-sandbox/README.md

 Just messing around with OpenGL.
 Learning how to use it and make fun stuff.

+PS: The green outline around the screenshots are from DWM.
+They can stay for now

 # Triangle
 hmm yes, a triangle